AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn.html.markdown

 The following arguments are supported:

 * `fqdn_tag` - (Required) FQDN Filter Tag Name.
-* `fqdn_status` - (Optional) FQDN Filter Tag Status.
-Valid values: "enabled", "disabled".
+* `fqdn_enabled` - (Optional) FQDN Filter Tag Status.
+Valid value: true or false.
 * `fqdn_mode` - (Optional) Specify the tag color to be a white-list tag or black-list tag.
-Valid Values: "white", "black".
+Valid value: "white" or "black".
 * `gw_filter_tag_list` - (Optional) A list of gateways to attach to the specific tag.
   * `gw_name` - (Optional) Name of the gateway to attach to the specific tag.
   * `source_ip_list` - (Optional) List of source IPs in the VPC qualified for a specific tag.